 Can a Safe Harbor 401(k) Plan be Amended Mid-Year?

 It depends.
-Employers can amend a safe harbor 401(k) plan mid-year when all of the following conditions are met:
+You can amend a safe harbor 401(k) plan mid-year when all of the following conditions are met:

-If the amendment will affect the content of the safe harbor notice provided before the start of the plan year, the employer must:
+If the amendment will affect the content of the safe harbor notice provided before the start of the plan year, you must:

 Distribute a new notice to eligible employees 30-90 days before the effective date of the amendment.